alex-bogatu/figure8_disaster_response/README.md

 The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also displays visualizations of the data.

+There are also [notebooks](./notebooks) available that contain the same code found in the webapp scripts.

 Below are a few screenshots of the web app made available by the project.

 ![Landing pange](images/disaster-response-1.png)